chanyaz/ewe-android-hack/README.txt

 1. Run unit tests with the following command:

-$ ./gradlew connectedInstrumentTestExpediaDebug
+$ ./gradlew connectedAndroidTestExpediaDebug

 2. After the test run, you can view the test report:

-$ open project/build/reports/instrumentTests/connected/flavors/Expedia/index.html
+$ open project/build/reports/androidTests/connected/flavors/Expedia/index.html